baasith1124/CarRentalSys/README.md

 # Car Rental System

-A comprehensive web application built with ASP.NET Core MVC that facilitates car rental services between car owners and customers.
-The system provides a platform where car owners can list their vehicles for rent, and customers can search, book, and pay for rental services.
+A comprehensive web application built with ASP.NET Core MVC that facilitates car rental services directly between the system and customers.  the platform itself manages the fleet of vehicles.
+Customers can search available cars, place rental requests, and make payments

 ## 🚀 Features